 Drive Electric Colorado is part of Drive Electric USA, a Department of Energy-funded project comprised of Clean Cities Coalitions, electric vehicle groups, and other committed partners from fourteen states.
 This project engages individuals, utilities, legislators, dealerships and others towards removing adoption barriers and accelerating plug-in electric vehicle use throughout the United States.

 Fleet Education Roadshows

-Our Fleet Education Roadshow program brings demonstrations of and education about vehicles, technologies and fuels to fleets on their home turf.
+Our Fleet Education Roadshow program brings demonstrations of and education about vehicles, technologies, and fuels to fleets on their home turf.
 DCC facilitates these events that bring together fleets that have expressed an interest in vehicles and technology with manufacturers that have products that fit those needs.
 Roadshow events are hosted by our stakeholder fleet managers and range in size from 2 people up to 20 or more people.
-This smaller, familiar group format creates a comfortable atmosphere for individualized learning for both the fleets and manufactures.
+This smaller, familiar group format creates a comfortable atmosphere for individualized learning for both the fleets and manufacturers.
 And they are usually a lot of fun!